(You must already be logged in to Gitlab or you’ll hit a 404)

 sudo mv /var/backups /mnt/extra-storage; sudo ln -s /mnt/extra-storage/backups /var/backups

-You can heck that all is well with this command:
+You can check that all is well with this command:

 df -h /var/backups